NStefan002/speedtyper.nvim/README.md

         width = 0.55, -- integer grater than 0 or float in range (0, 1)
         border = "rounded", -- "none" | "single" | "double" | "rounded" | "shadow" | "solid"
     }
-}
+    language = "en" -- currently only only supports English }
 ```